28 November 2015

 14 July 2015

-This film was recommended to me by Amazon - probably because I have enjoyed films with both Colin Firth and Julie Andrews, though not, I think, together - and also by some family members.
+This film was recommended to me by Amazon.
+It was probably because I have previously enjoyed films with both Colin Firth and Julie Andrews, though not, I think, together.
+It was also recommended by some family members.
 So when I saw it inexpensively in a UK charity shop, it was not a difficult decision to buy it.

 ‘Relative Values’ is based on a play of the same name by Noel Coward, but we didn’t realise that until after we’d watched it.
 It was made in 2000 though set in the 1950s, based in the stately home of the Marshwood family.
 The young Earl, Nigel (Edward Atterson), has announced his engagement to an American actress called Miranda (Jeanne Triplehorn) who, until recently, was in a relationship with another movie star (William Baldwin).